topcoder-platform/corona-listener/README.md

 The following test parameters can be set in test config files or in env variables:

 - WAIT_MS: the time in milliseconds to wait for some processing completion
+- USE_MOCK: flag to use mock requests in tests to avoid server issues with real apis and make tests to run faster
+- TEST_PORT: the server port used in test

-Set the following environment variables so that the app can get TC M2M token (use 'set' insted of 'export' for Windows OS):
+Set the following environment variables so that the app can get TC M2M token (use 'set' instead of 'export' for Windows OS):

 ```bash
 export AUTH0_CLIENT_ID=8QovDh27SrDu1XSs68m21A1NBP8isvOt